kercre123/victor/README.md

  * cozmoViz.wbt - Includes a keyboard controller and the engine.
 Used to talk to a physical robot.

- * cozmoVizForunity.wbt - runs the engine.
+ * cozmoVizForUnity.wbt - runs the engine.
 Use this if you want to run Unity to talk to a physical robot.

  * PatternPlay.wbt - Simulated environment for a virtual robot.
 Useful for using Unity to run simulated games.
 You can create your own versions of this ideal for the game you are testing.